Cinco de Mayo (Brooklyn Nine-Nine): Plot

 Terry (Terry Crews) feels stressed out with his Lieutenant's Exam coming up soon.
 To calm him down, Jake (Andy Samberg) suggests having the new "Halloween Heist" edition despite being Cinco de Mayo, due to the Halloween heist being canceled after an explosion took place and they had to help out.

 The subject of the heist will be Scully's (Joel McKinnon Miller) bracelet and everyone has until midnight to retrieve it with Scully and Hitchcock (Dirk Blocker) locked in a closet.
 Jake teams up with Terry, Holt (Andre Braugher) teams up with Amy (Melissa Fumero) and Boyle (Joe Lo Truglio) teams up with Rosa (Stephanie Beatriz).
 For his plan, Jake uses Scully's twin, Earl, as a distraction for Holt and Amy, giving enough time for Terry to take out Scully and the bracelet.
 However, Jake locks Terry and Scully in the interrogation room, intending to be the sole winner.
 But his mention of Earl causes Scully to break the glass, allowing them to flee.
 The trick is exposed to the bullpen, with Scully revealing that Earl slept with his wife.

 During their fight, Boyle steals the bracelet from Jake's pocket and delivers it to Rosa, who knocks him unconscious with chloroform and takes him out of the precinct on a package box.
 She then delivers the bracelet to Holt, revealing to be working together, and puts the bracelet in Cheddar's toy.
 But their conversation is overheard by one of Jake's microphones and together with Terry, uses a set of tricks to get Cheddar out with the toy and get the bracelet replaced with a fake one.
 Jake once again betrays Terry but he escapes and exposes the fake bracelet but to their surprise, Kevin (Marc Evan Jackson) has the real bracelet, citing his displeasure with the number of trophies that Holt brought home, exposing his association with Amy.
+Charles, having escaped from the box, returns and reveals he's associated with his look-a-like Bill (Winston Story) who the rest of the squad had thought to be end.

-Terry finally calls out the precinct for their actions, citing that they never cared for his stress.
-One of his words accidentally causes a billboard to knock him in the face, part of Jake's victory speech.
+Tired of all the backstabbing and arguing, Terry finally calls out the precinct for their actions, citing that they never cared for his stress.
+However, he accidentally triggers Jakes voice command which causes a billboard to hit him in the face and give him a minor concussion.
 With his exam in just a few minutes, they take him to the office, which turns out to be empty.
 Terry then regains consciousness, revealing himself to have planned everything.
 He faked the Halloween explosion, as it had to happen on a day he could control, sold the billboard to Jake, and during 6 months, incited everyone's behavior which would cause the betrayals, as well as training Cheddar to deliver the bracelet to him just right outside the building.
 He also reveals he already passed his Lieutenant exam weeks prior to the heist.
 Everyone celebrates at the bar, where Scully and his twin reconcile.